Published on December 12, 2013 by Joey Wang

-Published on February 7, 2013 by Tycho de Feyter
+Published on February 7, 2013 by Tycho de Feijter

 Here we have a Xiali N3 posing as the last generation Toyota Mark X. The conversion seems done professionally, with a neat body kit and all, which means there must be more Xiali’s like this.
 The front is a perfect copy of the Mark X, albeit a bit smaller.
 Read more »

-Published on December 16, 2012 by Tycho de Feyter
+Published on December 16, 2012 by Tycho de Feijter

 A still very smooth Tianjin-Xiali TJ7101 police car, seen, where else?, in the great city of Tianjin where the Xiali factory stands.
 The Tianjin-Xiali is based on the 1983 Daihatsu Charade, production in China started in 1986 and continues until today.
 The Xiali TJ7101 was made from 1999 until 2007.

 The vehicle seems small and underpowered for a police car but for sure it was very cheap, the base model went for 30.000 yuan and came with a tiny 1.0 three-cylinder, good for a 110km/h top speed, so the bad guys need at least something faster than that…

 Published on August 12, 2012 by Joey Wang

 This is Tuning with a capital T. A fine Tianjin-Xiali TJ700 with a Nissan V6 in the back, making this a true mid-engined hyper car.
 300hp is only the start, or so the owner said.
 Power goes up to a full 600hp with a nitro-fueled overboost but that will only last for a minute max.
 All power goes to the rear wheels while a normal Xiali is very front-wheel drive.
 The Super Xiali isn’t officially street legal but it had license plates on…

 Published on July 11, 2012 by Tycho de Feijter